bigtreetech/docs/docs/Panda_Knomi_3D.md

     **Note for Custom GIFs**

-    * The screen resolution of Panda Knomi 3D is **240 x 240** pixels.
-Images larger than this will not be fully displayed on the screen, so only GIFs smaller than or equal to this resolution are allowed.
-Resize larger GIFs using a tool like [Resize GIF](https://www.iloveimg.com/resize-image/resize-gif).
+    * or optimal display, use GIFs that match the Panda Knomi 3D's screen resolution of **240 x 240** pixels.
+Any GIFs larger than the given resolution will not be fully displayed.
+We recommend using a tool like ILoveIMG's Resize GIF to adjust your files.
+[Resize GIF](https://www.iloveimg.com/resize-image/resize-gif).

         * Click **Select images** to choose a GIF, or drag and drop the GIF into the interface.